Holmus/CapStat/Documents/test_procedure.md

 ### Play match
 * Play match as guest.
-	* Using player one as the guest user.
+	* Using player one as a non-registered user.
 		* Using player two as a registered user.
 		* Using player two as a non-registered user.
 	* Using player two as guest user.